rupran/librarytrader/README.md

                         symbols from dlsym
-  --single              Do not recursively resolve libraries --uprobe-strings      Generate uprobe strings into a file
+  --single              Do not recursively resolve libraries --uprobe-strings      Generate uprobe strings into a file --loaderlike          Resolve functions only from executables while respecting
+                        weak symbols
+  --write-csvs          write .csv files with statistics --leave-undef-unused  Keep targets for SHN_UNDEF functions unused during
+                        function resolution.
+This allows us to later remove unused SHN_UNDEF entries and their counterparts.
 ```

 The resolution of imports on a live system is encapsulated in the `LibraryStore`